NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 - secure_ips - The IP address ranges to allow SSH access to the jump server.
 The default is wide open.

 ### Initialize the Terraform environment
-Run 'terraform init' to initialize the terraform environment.
+Run the following command to initialize the terraform environment.
 ```bash
 terraform init
 ```

 ### Deploy the resources
-Run 'terraform apply --auto-approve' to deploy the resources:
+Run the following command to deploy the all resources:
 ```bash
 terraform apply --auto-approve
 ```